richelbilderbeek/pi_clock/README.md

 # PiClock

-Arduino project for a clock that displays the time in binary and beeps at pi o'clock PM
+Arduino project for a clock that displays the time in binary and beeps at pi o'clock PM.

 There are two PiClocks:
  * [PiClock using NeoPixels](NeoPixels.md)